 As an actor in Washington DC and New York City, she played Puck & Hermia in A Midsummer Night’s Dream, Wallis Simpson in The Duchess, AKA Wallis Simpson, Stephano and Gonzalo in The Tempest, Alice in Orchidelirium, Christmas Past in A Christmas Carol, and Mother in God’s Comic at LaMama.
 In the Denver area, she played the title role in Victor/Victoria at Theatre of Lafayette, Mrs. Gloop in Willy Wonka and Adele in The Intelligent Design of Jenny Chow at Vintage Theatre Productions where she is currently on the Board of Directors.

 Margaret began her theatrical directing career with a reading of Dakota C. Hill’s The Spare Room at Vintage Theatre and a staged reading of Monica Prince’s How to Exterminate the Black Woman at the Women’s Voices Festival.
 Currently you can see her direction of The Language Archive at Vintage Theatre Productions.

-She taught post-production, editing, and acting at Colorado Film School, and she recently co-authored Sanity in Actingwith colleague Galina Boulgakova.
+She taught post-production, editing, and acting at Colorado Film School after producing/writing/editing and staring in the movie “independence”, and she co-authored the textbook Sanity in Acting with colleague Galina Boulgakova.